Thanks for taking the class! I hope you learned lots of tips and tricks to make your knitting faster, more comfortable, and more enjoyable.

 Don’t rip out your swatch or throw it away before your project is finished!
 Otherwise you are getting rid of a lot of useful information.

-#5 Believe that Gauge Matters.
-Live it
+#5 Believe that Gauge Matters

 While you are knitting your swatch, don’t try to match a gauge in a pattern.
 Instead, let the yarn and stitches happen naturally at your comfortable tension.
 If your gauge matches the pattern gauge, great!
 If not, do another swatch with different needles.